flarebyte/baldrick-rebec/README.md

     user: rbc_backup
     password: pass

-Grant this role permissions to own or write to the backup schema, e.g.:
+Grant this role permissions to own or write to the backup schema, e.g. (or run `rbc admin db scaffold --grant-backup --yes`):
 - `CREATE SCHEMA IF NOT EXISTS backup AUTHORIZATION rbc_backup;`
 - `GRANT USAGE ON SCHEMA backup TO rbc_backup;`